hibaa8/TSS2026-LunarLions/README.md

 4. To build the server, run:

 `
-./build.bat` **NOTE:** If running on Windows, you will have to setup [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) and install GCC.
+./build.bat` **NOTE:** TSS only runs on UNIX based operating systems.
+If running on Windows, you will have to setup [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) and install GCC.
 If you don't, several errors will be displayed when trying to build the server.

 5. To start the server, run: